lvalentin/help/app/_console/en/website-timeline.md

 ![Check my Website console timeline screen](/assets/img/fullsize/en/console/website-timeline/timeline.png)

-The screenshot has been truncated due to exceptionnal length !
+The screenshot has been truncated due to exceptionnal length!

 At the end of the timeline is a special line which is a total line.
 It represents the total number requests « *82* » done on the server, the total size « *980 KB* » and the total time « *468ms* » it takes to load the full page.